JPMorgan CEO says he should have caught "London whale" trades

 "We made a stupid error," Jamie Dimon told an audience at the Council on Foreign Relations in Washington on Wednesday.
 "I should have caught it ...
 I didn't."

-So far, JPMorgan has estimated its total trading loss at $5.8 billion.
+So far, JPMorgan has estimated its total trading loss at $5.8 billion (3.6 billion pounds).
 The losses stemmed from a London-based trader known as the "London whale" who took large positions in credit derivatives.

 (Reporting By Sarah N. Lynch; editing by John Wallace)